williamalonso/contextapi-react-auth-js/README.md

 - We're using ContextAPI to pass data between components;
 - We have a Login page;
 - We have a Home page;
-- We are using TypeScript;

 ---

 ## 🙅 Instalation and uses

 The React version is `18.2.0`.

-The Styled-Component version is `6.0.5`;

 The Router version is `6.14.2`;